 This summer we are opening the zoo gates after hours, giving you more opportunity to see your favourite animals.
-On the 3rd July and 21st August our Zoo Do! fundraising event returns.
+On the 21st August our Zoo Do! fundraising event returns.
 Here at the project, we are proud supporters of three fantastic animal charities!

 Supporting rescue, rehabilitation, rerelease and breeding of vultures in Africa.

 A Madagascan based charity promoting research, protection and restoring of the vital ecosystems that lemurs inhabit, collaborating with local communities and authorities to achieve a sustainable and biodiverse habitat for the future.

 Enhancing the understanding of bumblebee ecology and conservation.
 Increasing the quality and quantity of bumblebee habitat.
 Inspiring and enabling a diverse range of people to take action for bumblebees.